 Together we will be able to help each other understand what works and doesn’t work in achieving better outcomes for citizens from public service design and delivery.

-- Matt Prosser, Chief Executive, Dorset Councils Partnership, ‘Collaborative Leadership’
+- Matt Prosser, CEO, Dorset Council, ‘Collaborative Leadership’

 - Todd Holden, Director, Low Carbon, Manchester Growth Company, ‘Maximising Social Value’

 - Rebekah Sutcliffe, Strategic Director of Reform, Oldham

 - Liz Perfect, Head of Service, Commissioning & Planning Children and Family Services innovation partnership

 - Genevieve Laurier, Head of Delivery and Impact, The Social Innovation, ‘Engaging providers and citizens in co-production’